Blog General

 Type: Behavioral

 Loyalty segmentation focuses on customers’ loyalty levels to a brand, similar to a rewards program with bronze, silver, and gold tiers.
 Many retailers offer exclusive discounts and early access to sales for their most loyal customers, fostering long-term relationships and encouraging continued patronage.
-This method helps reward and retain high-value customers.
+This method helps reward and retain high-value customers, improving your customer retention rate.

 12. Occasion